HbbTV-Association/ReferenceApplication/README.md

 # Reference Video Application

-### Notice 4th June 2019: Previous Issue with Microsoft Playready is fixed.

 ## Reference application for online video streaming.
 This application is implemented to be a reference video catalogue and player application for DASH content on HbbTV 1.5 and 2.0.1 devices, with various DRM and subtitle tests.